Guarding Your Hearts and Minds: What you need to know about Neurological and Heart Disorders

 A simple ear infection can turn into a life-threatening brain infection

 Leading an active, healthy lifestyle often means dealing with other people in close quarters, or facing outdoor elements.
 Imagine kayaking down a river and getting some water in your ears.
-You don’t know it, but some Streptococcous bacteria has decided to make your ear its home.
+You don’t know it, but some Streptococcus bacteria has decided to make your ear its home.
 In most cases, you get an ear infection that you can clear with a visit to the doctor.
 But in some cases, the bacteria jumps to the brain.
 That’s when it turns life-threatening.

 Meningitis is an inflammation of the protective membranes that cover the brain and spinal cord.
 In the case of bacterial meningitis, the condition is caused by a host of different bacteria.
 For an infection to happen, bacteria needs to get there in the first place.
 There are a few ways this can happen: